My Rating: 4/5

 Hari Seldon was a strong character – considering the genre and the style, this was a surprise – and this part was actually quite character driven.

-This is a very politically driven part of the book and I loved it.
+This is a very politically driven part of Foundation and I loved it.
 Terminus is surrounded by ‘The Four Kingdoms’ who want to set up a military base there, and the Board of Trustees are ruling over Terminus who are focused only on the creation of the Encyclopedia Galactica.

 I wasn’t expecting so much mystery in this book!
 I also wasn’t expecting to become to attached to the main characters.
 First, Hari Seldon was brilliant to follow, and in this part I found myself wanting an entire book with Salvor Hardin!